Ekkehard-Schulze/precision-temperature-logger/README.md

 2. Replace R0 on the Adafruit Feather 32u4 Adalogger 2795 with a 2.2k SMD resistor for a 400 mA charging current; otherwise, it defaults to 100 mA, taking four times longer to charge.

-2. Take note that TMP117 product versions TMP117N and TMP117M are slightly
+2. TMP117 product versions TMP117N and TMP117M are slightly
 less accurate than TMP117A.

-2. Take note that DS3231 real-time clock my drift up to 63 seconds per year.
+2. The DS3231 real-time clock my drift up to 63 seconds per year.

-2. Take note that DS3231 real-time clock product version DS3231M is less accurate but more vibration-resistant.
+2. The DS3231 real-time clock product version DS3231M is less accurate but more vibration-resistant.
+It may drift up to 158 seconds per year.

 3. For a quick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795'